Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 CREATE PROCEDURE no_of_orders_delivered_by_driver(IN driver_id INT, OUT total INT)

 BEGIN
-	SELECT count(*) INTO total FROM driver dr, delivery de WHERE dr.driver_id = de.driver_id AND dr.driver_id = driver_id AND de.delivery_time IS NOT NULL;
+	SELECT count(*) INTO total

+	FROM driver dr, delivery de

+	WHERE dr.driver_id = de.driver_id AND dr.driver_id = driver_id AND de.delivery_time IS NOT NULL;

 END //

 DELIMITER ;

 CALL no_of_orders_delivered_by_driver(2,@total);

 SELECT @total;
-Screenshot of successful Call and execution, showing results.

 **2) Name of Stored Procedure:** ###### sum_total_by_restaurant